CodeSmell/KafkaPubCLI/README.md

                             -messageLocation /dev/myKafkaFiles
 ```

-if the user only wants to run the utility against the directory once then add the parameter (`runOnce`).
+If the user only wants to run the utility against the directory once then add the parameter (`runOnce`).
-if the user doesn't want to remove the file then add the parameter (`noDeleteFiles`).
+If the user doesn't want to remove the file then add the parameter (`noDeleteFiles`).

 ```
 java -jar target/kafka-utils-0.0.1-SNAPSHOT.jar \